ky573/CloudMarginEstimatorClient/README.md

 # Cloud Margin Estimator API Client

 ## Introduction
-The motivation is to provide user-friendly interface to cpME api in form of python library.
-The main goal is auto generated code to avoid a boiler code and get access into all attributes of particular request and response data structure for easy manipulation and validation.
+The motivation is to provide user-friendly interface to cpME api in form of python library and to provide to user the easy way how to send requests and save results into the json or csv file.

+Get access to auto generated data classes with all attributes of particular request and response data structure for easy manipulation and validation.
-The code generator is some kind of tree resource object model (like DOM) from swagger definition file of open api standard.
-The tool can be used by developers and testers to avoid manual routines and provide an api specification in available from CLI.

-The library is part of [COMET](https://github.deutsche-boerse.de/dev/DAVe-MarginEstimator-Tests) tool and helps regression testing with pytest framework for corresponding environment.

 ## Features
 ### cpme_api module
+The library is part of [COMET](https://github.deutsche-boerse.de/dev/DAVe-MarginEstimator-Tests) tool and helps regression testing with pytest framework for corresponding environment.

 - Support of all cpme endpoints, get and post requests, exporting data to csv/json/xls
 - Synchronous or asynchronous switch
 - Data Models